 Brave champion, glorious

 The Mystics are obliterated.
-The relief in the music undergoes a melancholy shift, however, when Saddoc reveals he has been mortally wounded.
-Here, my longtime friend and musical partner Paul Cartwright offers a heartbreaking rendition of The Harfoot Theme on his fiddle as Saddoc shares his last moments before sunrise.
+The relief in the music undergoes a melancholy shift, however, when Sadoc reveals he has been mortally wounded.
+Here, my longtime friend and musical partner Paul Cartwright offers a heartbreaking rendition of The Harfoot Theme on his fiddle as Sadoc shares his last moments before sunrise.

 The Harfoot story line for the first season concludes towards the end of the episode, with an extended sequence back at the grove, scored with a continuous ten-minute cue that expands and contracts to hit all the emotional beats.
 The majority of the cue is a symphonic variation on Nori’s Theme, underscoring her saying goodbye to her community and her family.